Danny-Web-Dev/crypto-balance/README.md

 For your convenience I have attached a postman collection json to this project at root folder of the project. import it to postman and play around.

+### Unit tests

+The project has Jest unit test tool, run 'npm test' to run the unit tests suites.

 ### Installation

 1. **Clone the Repository**